 Check out these examples of awesome nonprofit websites!

 The Nourishing Hope (formerly Lakeview Pantry) website is an excellent example of a clean, organized, and well-branded website.

 They make their mission clear, share recent stats, and reinforce their message with high quality photos and videos.

 They’ve even used custom CSS coding to make the buttons on their donation form match the unique, stylized buttons they use throughout their website.

 This page has a few elements that are really handy for its visitors.
 Aside from the fact that the “Donate” button stands out from the rest of the page, the photos that they included feature the actual people that benefit from their services.

 The people at CityTeam have a ton of navigation options for visitors to their sites, but they still manage to make it easy to navigate.
 Even with 14 different buttons at the top of the page, visitors can find the “Donate” button without a problem.

-They also put a creative spin on one of the pictures featured in their slideshow—it’s eye-catching and timely (remember, Mother’s Day is coming up!).
+They also put a creative spin on one of the pictures featured in their slideshow—it’s eye-catching and timely.

 Need more inspiration?
-Check out this resource to for more amazing nonprofit website tips!
+Check out this resource for more amazing nonprofit website tips!

 Or, if you’re ready to get started designing (or redesigning) your nonprofit’s website, check out the top nonprofit web design companies.